 Mr. Arbeiter graduated from Nova Southeastern University, Shepard Broad Law Center in 1998 with honors, and graduated from the University of Florida in 1995 with honors.

 Barry S. Webber - of counsel

 Mr. Webber served as a member of the Board of Directors of the Citizens National Bank from 1972 with its merger with Atlantic National Bank.
 He then served as an advisory Director with Atlantic National Bank and First Union Bank after the merger of those institutions until 1991 when First Union discontinued its advisory boards.
-Mr. Webber joined the Board of Directors of Regent Bank in 1992, where he remains as a member of the Board and chairs the Compensation Committee.
-Mr. Webber is a former chairman of the I7"F" Grievance Committee of the Florida Bar.
-Mr. Webber is a Charter Member, past President, past Director and current member of the Davie/Cooper City Rotary Club, former Director of the Davie Chamber of Commerce, organizer and past President of the Davie Toastmasters Club, current Director of the Town of Davie Economic Development Council, past President of the Golden Isles Homeowners Association and in 1996 was appointed by the Broward County Commission to the Broward County Marine Advisory Committee where he currently serves as Vice-Chair.
+Mr. Webber joined the Board of Directors of Regent Bank in 1992, where he remained as a Member of the Board until the Bank’s merger with Stonegate.
+Mr. Webber is a former chairman of the I7”F” Grievance Committee of the Florida Bar.
+Mr. Webber is a charter Member, past President, past Director and current Member of the Davie/Cooper City Rotary Club, former Director of the Davie Chamber of Commerce, organizer and past President of the Davie Toastmasters Club, past Director of the Town of Davie Economic Development Council, past President of the Golden Isles Homeowners Association and in 1996 was appointed by the Broward County Commission to the Broward County Marine Advisory Committee where he currently serves as Vice-Chair.

-Mr. Webber graduated from Florida Atlantic University and is a Member of the Charter Graduating Class of the Florida State University College of Law.
+Mr. Webber attended Florida Atlantic University and is a Member of the Charter Class of the Florida State University College of Law.
 Mr. Webber retired from the full time practice of law effective January 1, 2016, however remains with the law firm in an “Of Counsel” capacity.

 © Hinden, McLean & Arbeiter, PA.
 All rights reserved.